YesInAJiffy/sql/README.md

 3. AND: Combines multiple conditions in a WHERE clause.
 Example: SELECT * FROM customers WHERE country='USA' AND age>25;
 OR: Combines multiple conditions in a WHERE clause.
 Example: SELECT * FROM customers WHERE country='USA' OR country='Canada';
 4. ORDER BY: Sorts data in ascending or descending order.
 Example: SELECT * FROM customers ORDER BY last_name ASC;
 5. LIMIT: Limits the number of rows returned.
-Example: SELECT * FROM customers LIMIT 10;
+Example: SELECT * FROM customers LIMIT 2;
 OFFSET: Skips a specified number of rows and returns the next rows.
-Example: SELECT * FROM customers OFFSET 10 LIMIT 10;
+Example: SELECT * FROM customers OFFSET 2 LIMIT 2;
 6. GROUP BY: Groups data by one or more columns.
 Example: SELECT country, AVG(age) FROM customers GROUP BY country;
 7. HAVING: Filters grouped data based on conditions.
 Example: SELECT country, AVG(age) FROM customers GROUP BY country HAVING AVG(age)>30;
 8. JOIN: Combines data from two or more tables.
 Example: SELECT * FROM customers JOIN orders ON customers.customer_id=orders.customer_id;
+List all products from John
+SELECT p.product_name
+FROM customers c
+JOIN orders o ON c.customer_id = o.customer_id
+JOIN order_items oi ON o.order_id = oi.order_id
+JOIN products p ON oi.product_id = p.product_id
+WHERE c.first_name = 'John';
-9. UNION: Combines the result sets of two or more SELECT queries, removing duplicates.
+10. UNION: Combines the result sets of two or more SELECT queries, removing duplicates.
+Example: select * from customers where first_name ='John' union select * from customers where last_name like 'D%';
-10. SUBQUERY: A query nested inside another query, allowing for more complex filtering and data manipulation.
+11. SUBQUERY: A query nested inside another query, allowing for more complex filtering and data manipulation.
+SELECT *
+FROM customers
+WHERE customer_id IN (
+    SELECT order_id
+    FROM orders
+    WHERE order_date > '2020-01-01'
+);

 ### CleanUp
 DROP TABLE customers;